Guide for Non-Profit Organizations

 What kind of organizations may qualify for federal tax exemptions (with the Internal Revenue Service)?

 A: The federal tax code describes various types of organizations that qualify for tax exempt status.
-The most common of these NPOs is a 501(c)(3) organization, usually referred to as a “public charity” or “private foundation.”
+The most common of these NPOs is a 501(c)(3) organization, usually referred to as a “charity.”
 Section 501(c)(3) of the Internal Revenue Code is the law that establishes this tax exemption.
 While there are other kinds of tax exemptions, the 501(c)(3) exemption is commonly sought after because it offers the most favorable tax treatment.
-Donations to such organizations are tax deductible to the donor, thus providing an incentive to donate to that organization.
+Donations to such organizations may be tax deductible to the donor, thus providing an incentive to donate to that organization.
 Generally, a 501(c)(3) organization is formed and operated exclusively for one or more the following purposes: (1) Religious; (2) Charitable; (3) Scientific; (4) Testing for public safety; (5) Literary; (6) Education; (7) Fostering national or international amateur sports competitions; and/or (8) Prevention of cruelty to children or animals.
-If you engage in one or more of these activities, you may apply for 501(c)(3) tax exempt status for charitable organizations on Form 1023 , Application for Recognition of Exemption (and instructions).
+If you engage in one or more of these activities, you may apply for 501(c)(3) tax exempt status for charitable organizations on Form 1023 , Application for Recognition of Exemption (and instructions), or Form 1023-EZ.
 IRS Publications 557 and 4220 also offer valuable information on other qualifications.
-IRS Publication 1828 explains how to protect and keep your tax exempt status.
-Package 1024 , Application for Recognition of Exemption may used by other tax-exempt organizations that do not fall in the “charitable organization” category.
+IRS Publication 1828 explains how to protect and keep your tax-exempt status.
+Form 1024, Application for Recognition of Exemption, may be used by other tax-exempt organizations that do not fall in the “charitable organization” category.
 Please note that the tax benefits are different than those allowed to 501(c)(3) organizations.

 What is the difference between a “public charity” and a “private foundation”?

 A: In general, public charities (“PCs”) solicit funds from the public and receive most of their financial support from the public at large, while private foundations (“PFs”) receive the bulk of their support from one source (e.g., a corporation or family).
-In most cases, charitable trusts are deemed to be PFs.
 PFs typically engage in grant-making to other charitable organizations that provide services.
-Others are classified as “operating” foundations because they directly perform their charitable purpose (e.g., operating a facility).
-PFs are also subject to different tax laws that are generally less favorable than those applying to public charities.
+Other private foundations may be classified as “operating” foundations because they directly perform their charitable purpose (e.g., operating a facility).
+PFs are subject to different tax laws that are generally less favorable than those applying to public charities.

-A: No. Such organizations are automatically considered tax-exempt and are not required to apply for the exemption.
+A: It depends.
+Some religious organizations, such as churches (including temples and synagogues), integrated auxiliaries of churches, and conventions or associations of churches, are automatically considered tax-exempt and are not required to apply for the exemption.
 However, many choose to apply with the IRS to ensure contributors that their donations will be tax-deductible.
-See Publication 1828 for more information on how to secure automatic exempt status for your church or religious organization.
+Other religious organizations are still required to apply for tax exemption on Form 1023 or 1023-EZ.
+See IRS Publication 1828 for more information on how to secure automatic exempt status for your church or religious organization.

-A: Yes.
-This is possible only if the parent entity has a “group exemption letter” from the IRS, which will allow its subordinate organizations to also gain tax exempt status under that letter.
+A: Perhaps.
+An organization may be exempt under a parent or national organization’s tax exemption if the parent entity has a “group exemption letter” from the IRS that includes the local or subordinate organization.
 There are rules as to what constitutes a “subordinate organization.”
 See IRS Publication 557 for more information about the group exemption letter and how to keep it in force.

 Is there a listing of organizations that have received 501(c)(3) status?